by Nebula Haze

 Step-By-Step Cloning Instructions

-If this is your first time taking cannabis clones, I recommend only taking cuttings from a vegetative plant that hasn’t started flowering yet.
-A vegetative plant is only growing stems and leaves, but no pistils or buds yet.
-Plants in the vegetative phase tend to root more quickly and easily.
 On the other hand, clones taken during the flowering stage may take longer to make roots, and sometimes display odd growth patterns for the first few weeks after rooting.
 Some people take flowering clones on purpose to take advantage of those growth patterns.
 This is known as monstercropping but is considered an advanced growing technique.

 The goal is to have a rooted clone by the end of the tutorial.
 Then I’ll show you how to plant your clone in soil, coco, or hydro.

-Step 0 – Prepare for cloning
+Set Up – Prepare for cloning

-Get all your supplies ready before you get started.
-Get your plant, your glass of water, your scissors, and put them all in the same place so you can smoothly cut clones and stick them immediately in water.
+Get all your cloning supplies ready before you get started.
+Get your cannabis plant, your glass of water, your scissors, and put them all in the same place so you can smoothly cut clones and stick them immediately in water.

 Prepare your space with your plant, scissors, water, and cups.
 Don’t forget to label your cup with the strain name!